Guidance for the clinically extremely vulnerable (the shielding group)

 Details of the support that’s available to you will be in the letter you’ve been sent by the government.
 If you’re struggling and need support, you can contact the COVID-19 Community Helpline:

 - phone: 0808 802 0020, or

 - email: [email protected]

 People in the shielding group in Wales can still benefit from priority supermarket delivery slots if they don’t feel comfortable going to the shops.
-The National Volunteer Prescription Delivery Scheme ended on 30 September, but if you need help getting your medicines you should speak to your pharmacy.
+If you need help getting your medicines you should speak to your pharmacy.

 If you need support and don’t have anyone to help you, you should speak to your local council.
 Local councils have a list of people who are on the shielded patient list in their area and will be able to help arrange support where you need it.

 Different factors affect your risk of becoming seriously ill with coronavirus.
 Having a long-term lung condition is one of them.
 But it isn’t the only factor that increases your risk.
 Age is the biggest risk factor, with those aged 80 and older at a greater risk of becoming seriously ill with coronavirus.

 Everyone is different, and your own level of risk depends on different factors.
 This makes it difficult to give blanket advice about the level of risk from having a lung condition.

 We know you might be feeling anxious about what the next few months might look like.
 If you have concerns, contact your GP.
 We will continue to make sure the voices of our supporters are heard, so everyone gets the support they need.